Carbery can show his 'X-factor' - Catt

 "He's hopefully going to get a few opportunities tomorrow to really do what he's good at and go out and enjoy himself."

-Catt admits that Carbery has a different personality to Sexton, whose leadership and intensity are fundamental to the Irish side.
+Catt says Carbery has a different personality to Sexton, whose leadership and intensity are fundamental to the Irish side.

 "They are very different characters but you need that in a team.
 That's what makes you a good team," said the 50-year-old former England international.